Souravban/souravban.github.io/projects/COVID-19 Detector.md

   - CSS
   - HTML
   - JavaScript
-summary: It is an image classifier which can detect Covid-19 results bases on Chest X-Ray images.
+summary: This is an image classifier which can detect Covid-19 bases on Chest X-Ray images.
 ---

 <img class="ui image" src="../images/Covid-19_Detection_Banner.png">